jeertmans/selsearch/INSTALL.md

 SelSearch requires Python>=3.6 to be installed.

+Several Python packages are also required, but automatically installed with `pip`:
+- [appdirs](https://github.com/ActiveState/appdirs) for determining best path for config folder
+- [Click](https://click.palletsprojects.com/en/8.0.x/) for creating the command line interface
+- [pynput](https://pynput.readthedocs.io/en/latest/#) for controlling and motoring the beyboard
+- [Pyperclip](https://pyperclip.readthedocs.io/en/latest/) for copying and pasting text to the clipboard

 ## PIP Install

 In a terminal / anaconda prompt, latest version of SelSearch can be obtained via pip: